flipanim-projects/website/README.md

 `/components` components used in some pages, such as the navigation bar<br>
 `/models` data structures for mongodb<br>
 `/api` what the api runs when dealing with requests<br>
-`/node_modules` imagine explaining this<br>
+`/sessions` where people's sessions are stored. delete all of these and everyone will be logged out `/node_modules` imagine explaining this<br>